 Mount Pilatus – a peak covered with clouds

 In Kriens, we took a 4-person cable car with a panoramic view and arrived at the Fräkmüntegg station.
 This part of the trip took us 18 minutes.
 Many people got off in this place, as in Fräkmüntegg there is the longest (1350-meter) toboggan run in Switzerland.
-There is also a rope park arranged next to it.
-On that station we took to the aerial cable gondola (for 55 people), called “Dragon Ride”, and our whole group came together to the top of the Pilatus Kulm mountain.
+There is also the Pilatus rope park arranged next to it.
+At that station we took to the aerial cable gondola (for 55 people), called “Dragon Ride”, and our whole group came together to the top of the Pilatus Kulm mountain.

 Pilatus – Trail of the Dragon